h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 ---

 **TL;DL**, Even though wages have risen a lot for engineers in fast growing economies like China or India.
-From my perspective as a Chinese guy working here for a long time, Sweden might still be a very attractive place to work and settle depending on who you are for the following reasons:
+From my perspective as a Chinese working here for a long time, Sweden might still be a very attractive place to work and settle depending on who you are, for the following reasons:

 * Very [high quality](https://www.usnews.com/news/best-countries/quality-of-life-rankings#) of life
 * Work in one of the [most innovative](https://www.bloomberg.com/news/articles/2018-01-22/south-korea-tops-global-innovation-ranking-again-as-u-s-falls) economies with flat hierachy